Welcome to Lakeland Schools

 • All students in grades K-12 will have opportunities, support, and encouragement to be physically active on a regular basis.

 • The Child Nutrition Programs will comply with federal, state, and local requirements.
-Child nutrition programs shall be accessible to all children.
+Child nutrition programs will be accessible to all children.

 • The School District will annually notify eligible parents and students of the availability of the free and reduced School Breakfast and Lunch programs.

-• Guidelines for reimbursable meals shall not be less restrictive than the federal regulations issued by the Secretary of Agriculture.
+• Guidelines for reimbursable meals will not be less restrictive than the federal regulations issued by the Secretary of Agriculture.

 • Schools will provide nutrition education and physical education as an integral part of the curriculum to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and school meal programs, and with related community services.